caleb531/dotfiles/README.md

 ## Setup

+### Create symlinks

+I recommend cloning this repository to the directory of your choice, and then creating symlinks to the necessary files within your home directory.
+These files include:

+* `.bash_profile`
+* `.bashrc`
+* `.inputrc`

 ### Install Homebrew

-You can install Homebrew via Ruby:
+You can install Homebrew using the following command:

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"